 My academic interests include Jewish art and material culture, inter-religious contact and interfaith relations, manuscript illumination and early modern printing, magic and demonology, the Sephardi diaspora, and representing religion in museums.
 Learn more about my published research ›.

-I have taught courses on Jewish life and literature, Jewish-Muslim relations, and global and Middle Eastern history in a variety of settings, and I have lectured widely to academic and community audiences around the world.
+I have taught courses on Jewish life, art, and literature; Jewish-Muslim relations; and global and Middle Eastern history in a variety of settings, and I have lectured widely to academic and community audiences around the world.

-I am currently working on two major academic projects:
+I am currently working on three major academic projects:

 - a interdisciplinary study of the movement of Torah scrolls between Jewish and Christian communities.
 Bridging the fields of History, Anthropology, Religious Studies, and Museum Studies, I explore how the Torah scroll as a material object acts as a stage for articulating ideas about Jews and Judaism, from the earliest debates between Jews and Christians in late antiquity to evangelical collectors in contemporary America.

-I am also a Hebrew calligrapher and book artist.
+I am also a Hebrew calligrapher, letterpress printer, and book artist.

 To see examples of my work, visit https://siennajewisharts.com.